On K3 surfaces of Picard rank 14: The graph of rational curves for Picard number 15

-We have the following: \begin{theorem} Assume that $(\gamma, \delta), (\varepsilon, \zeta), (\eta, \iota) \neq (0,0)$ and $(\kappa, \lambda)=(0,1)$.
-Then, the K3 surface $\mathcal{X}(\alpha, \beta, \gamma, \delta , \varepsilon, \zeta, \eta, \iota, 0, 1)$ is endowed with a canonical $\mathrm{P}_{\!(0)}$-polarization with a dual graph of all smooth rational curves given by Figure~\ref{fig:pic15}. \end{theorem} \begin{proof} From any of the elliptic fibrations in Theorem~\ref{thm1} it follows that the Picard rank is 15, and $\mathcal{X}$ admits an $\mathrm{P}_{\!(0)}$-polarization.
-The graph of all smooth rational curves on a K3 surface endowed with a canonical $\mathrm{P}_{\!(0)}$-polarization was constructed in \cite{MR1029967}*{Sec.~4.5} and is shown in Figure~\ref{fig:pic15}.
+We have the following: \begin{theorem} Assume Equation~(\ref{eqn:general_params}) and $(\kappa, \lambda)=(0,1)$.
+Then, the K3 surface $\mathcal{X}(\alpha, \beta, \gamma, \delta , \varepsilon, \zeta, \eta, \iota, 0, 1)$ is endowed with a canonical $P_{15}$-polarization with the dual graph of all smooth rational curves given by Figure~\ref{fig:pic15}. \end{theorem} \begin{proof} From any of the elliptic fibrations in Theorem~\ref{thm1} it follows that the Picard rank is 15, and $\mathcal{X}$ admits an $P_{15}$-polarization.
+The graph of all smooth rational curves on a K3 surface endowed with a canonical $P_{15}$-polarization was constructed in \cite{MR1029967}*{Sec.~4.5} and is shown in Figure~\ref{fig:pic15}.
 Thus, to prove the theorem we only have to match the curves on $\mathcal{X}(\alpha, \beta, \gamma, \delta , \varepsilon, \zeta, \eta, \iota, 0, 1)$ and their intersection properties with the ones in Figure~\ref{fig:pic15}.
 The graph can then be constructed in the same way as in the proof of Theorem~\ref{thm:polarization14} and shown to coincide with Figure~\ref{fig:pic15}.
-Notice that the nodes $\mathrm{R}_4$ and $\mathrm{R}_5$ are connected by a six-fold edge.
-It was proven in \cite{MR556762} that Figure~\ref{fig:pic15} contains all smooth rational curves on a generic K3 surface with $\mathrm{P}_{\!(0)}$-polarization. \end{proof} \begin{remark} Figure~\ref{fig:pic15} first appeared in \cite{MR556762}*{Rem.~4.5.2} and \cite{MR1029967}*{Fig.~4}. \end{remark} We have the following: \begin{proposition} The polarization of the K3 surface $\mathcal{X}(\alpha, \beta, \gamma, \delta , \varepsilon, \zeta, \eta, \iota, 0, 1)$ is given by the divisor \beq \mathcal{H} = 3 \mathrm{L}_2 + \mathrm{L}_3 + 3 a_1 + 5 a_2 + 7 a_3 + 6 a_4 + 5 a_5 + 4 a_6 + 3 a_7 + 2 a_8 + a_9\,, \eeq such that $\mathcal{H}^2=4$ and $\mathcal{H} \circ \mathrm{F}=3$, where $\mathrm{F}$ is the smooth fiber class of any elliptic fibration in Sections~\ref{ssec:alt}-\ref{ssec:max} obtained from the intersection of the quartic $\mathrm{Q}$ with the line $\mathrm{L}_i$ for $i=1, \dots, 4$. \end{proposition} \begin{proof} The proof is analogous to the proof of Proposition~\ref{prop:polarization14}. \end{proof} We now construct the embeddings of the reducible fibers into the graph given by Figure~\ref{fig:pic15} for each elliptic fibration in Theorem~\ref{thm1}:
+Notice that the nodes $R_4$ and $R_5$ are connected by a six-fold edge.
+It was proven in \cite{MR556762} that Figure~\ref{fig:pic15} contains all smooth rational curves on a general K3 surface with $P_{15}$-polarization. \end{proof} \begin{remark} Figure~\ref{fig:pic15} first appeared in \cite{MR556762}*{Rem.~4.5.2} and \cite{MR1029967}*{Fig.~4}. \end{remark} We have the following: \begin{proposition} The polarization of the K3 surface $\mathcal{X}(\alpha, \beta, \gamma, \delta , \varepsilon, \zeta, \eta, \iota, 0, 1)$ is given by the divisor \beq \mathcal{H} = 3 L_2 + L_3 + 3 a_1 + 5 a_2 + 7 a_3 + 6 a_4 + 5 a_5 + 4 a_6 + 3 a_7 + 2 a_8 + a_9\,, \eeq with $\mathcal{H}^2=4$. \end{proposition} \begin{proof} The proof is analogous to the proof of Proposition~\ref{prop:polarization14}. \end{proof} We now construct the embeddings of the reducible fibers into the graph given by Figure~\ref{fig:pic15} for each elliptic fibration in Theorem~\ref{thm1}: